Contribution Templates

 Arguments

-• IncludesHeader - TRUE/FALSE value to indicate if the first element in the above list is a header and should be excluded from dropdown options
+• includesHeader — TRUE/FALSE value to indicate whether the first element in the ListValues cell range is a header that should be excluded from the picklist.

 Example